s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 	return conf
 ~~~~

-Similar to the slave code, we again initialize the Cloud Haskell backend via
+Similar to the slave code, we initialize the Cloud Haskell backend via
-`initializeBackend :: String -> String -> RemoteTable`, but then also
+`initializeBackend :: String -> String -> RemoteTable`, but also
 create a new local node that is used to start computations outside of the
 initialization logic.
 With this node we can create a default initial config
 via `defaultInitConf :: LocalNode -> Conf` which is then passed into the